jhderojasUVa/kisanhub-test/README.md

 - Bootstrap (for responsive)
 - ng2-chart as a library for showing the data

+### How it works

 On these way it can be show of a service, input, output (communication between components), the update method on angular... well, the typical use of angular :)

-First you choose the where and the metric, then the component (selector one) uses the service for consulting the aw3 for fetching the data (and have all).
+First you choose the where and the metric, then the component (selector one) talks to the graph component who uses the service for consulting the aw3 for fetching the data (and have all).
+Then, it (graph component) sends the range years to the selector component.
 The selector component shows you then the dates to choose, and, after you choose two it, comunicates with the other component (graph) witch generates the graph and the data table.
 Nothing more, nothing less.

 Can it be done in other ways?
-Yes, for example with only one component, or without the service or using other library for the graph... but as I say, this way it's more modulable and show my "programming skills" (I suppose).
+Yes, for example with only one component, or without the service or using other library for the graph or using Redux or GraphQL or Storage or... but as I say, this way it's more modulable and show my "programming skills" (I suppose).

 ### Selector Component